podium-lib/podium-lib.github.io/src/docs/layouts/assets.md

 });
 ```

-## Upload to a CDN or remote server approach
+## Approach 2: upload to a CDN or remote server

 This approach involves each podlet uploading its assets to a predefined CDN location so that the layout can then include the CDN URLs in its HTML template.